Drawing in the Dragon's Lair

 If I get too comfortable, it can be a bit terrifying when Jeff pokes that forked tongue out!
 It’s a reminder to sketch quickly and just look at the glorious shapes before me, instead of getting distracted by those incredible textures and colors in his claws.

-Techniques to try:
+Drawing techniques to try:

-- Ground your subject by finding something touching them that doesn't move.
+Ground your subject by finding something touching them that doesn't move.
 A chair, table, tree, blades of grass, etc. If you're using a photo, it could be something that intersects the bounding box, like the table in the image of Sean below, or his tail!

 Watch and draw with me in the video below!
 We’ll draw Jeff using these techniques and you’ll master foreshortening in no time!